Net Worth

 Donald Trump’s career began at his father’s company, Elizabeth Trump and Son, based in Brooklyn.
 The company focused on rental housing for the average Joe.

-While in college, Trump undertook a project that involved refurbishing a property his dad had purchased.
+While in college, Trump undertook a project to refurbish a property his dad had purchased.
 The property was an apartment complex in Cincinnati.
-After investing $500,000 in it, Trump was able to sell it for $6.75 million.
-This was just over $1 million more than his dad had purchased it for back in 1962.
+After investing $500,000 in it, Trump sold it for $6.75 million.
+This was just over $1 million more than his dad had paid for it back in 1962.

 In 2016, Donald Trump transitioned from his normal real estate life to running for president of the United States of America against Hillary Clinton.
-Trump won the election in November 2016 and became the 45th president of the United States of America.
+Trump won the 2016 election and became the 45th president of the United States of America.

 His presidential election left many people within the country divided.
 In 2020, he ran again for re-election for a second term but lost to Joe Biden.
 Biden served as the 46th president of the United States from 2020 to 2024, and despite initially running for re-election, he has since stepped out of the race.